- When Windows 10 gets infected, the user must learn to recover his PC from malware infection.

 - Check the list for any suspicious applications that you don’t recognize.
 Select the problematic application and click on Uninstall.

-- Press Windows key + S and enter programs.
-Select Programs and Features.
+- Press Windows key + S and type Control Panel.
+Hit Enter.

-- When Programs and Features window opens, simply select the application you want to remove and choose Remove from the menu.
+- Go to Uninstall a program under Programs and simply select the application you want to remove and choose Uninstall/Change from the menu.

 - Select your version of Windows and choose Only the drive where Windows is installed option.